shahzadq/zustand-persist-cookie-storage/README.md

 # zustand-persist-cookie-storage
 A simple package created to allow persisting a sustand store to a cookie 🙂.
-The package will automatically apply an expiry for the cookie as far in the future as it can.
+The package will automatically apply an expiry for the cookie as far in the future as it can (you can override this if you want).

 ## Usage
 1. Import using `import CookieStorage from 'zustand-persist-cookie-storage'`.